PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 }
 ```

-Next, remove the `name` from `props` since we're no longer using it.
+Next, remove the `name` prop since we're no longer using it.

 ```javascript
 const axios = require("axios")